Aquafina-water-bottle/jp-mining-note/docs/docs/importing.md

 # Batch Editing
-After switching your notes, you will have to do the following 2 things:
+After switching your notes, you will have to do the following few steps:

 ### (1) Batch generate pitch accents and sentence furigana